akawana/ComfyUI-AK-Pack/README.md

 <summary><b>Usage examples</b></summary>

-### Example 1 — enable your group if “MainFix” is active
+### Example 1 ï¿½ enable your group if ï¿½MainFixï¿½ is active
 Filter: `MainFix`
 If any "MainFix*" group is Active -> enable the current group.

 </details>

+---

+## PreviewRawText
+**Category:** `utils`

+Just a text preview bridge node because comfyui ruined the original Preview Any.

 ---